schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

   Additionally, SchemaCrawler Lint will check that the data-types of all incrementing columns are the same, and that no numbers are skipped.
 - Tables with no columns at all, or just a single column could indicate a schema design smell.
-- Tables with no indices.
+- Tables with no indexes.
 - Tables where the default value is 'NULL' instead of NULL may indicate a error when creating a table.
 - Tables that have nullable columns in a unique index.
 - Tables that have spaces in table or column names, or names that are reserved words in the